Birżebbuġa: Prehistory

-Near the village of Birżebbuġa is Għar Dalam, meaning a dark cave.
-Għar Dalam Cave is a highly important site, as it was here that the earliest evidence of human presence on Malta was discovered.
-Artefacts date back to the Neolithic Period some 7,400 years ago.
-The display area consists of two parts: the cave and the museum, which exhibit a remarkable wealth of finds from animal bones to human artefacts.
+Għar Dalam is a natural cave and important archaeological site in Birżebbuġa.
+Għar Dalam was where the earliest evidence for human presence on Malta was discovered until excavations in Latnija Cave in 2025.
+Artefacts from Għar Dalam date back to the Neolithic Period some 7,400 years ago.
+The display area consists of two parts: the cave and the museum, which exhibit finds from animal bones to human artefacts.
 An overlaying river running at right angles formed the cave.
-It is some 144 metres deep, but only the first fifty metres are open to visitors.
+It is some 144 metres deep, but only the first fifty metres are accessible to visitors.

-The lowermost layers, more than 500,000 years old, contain the fossil bones of dwarf elephants, hippopotami, micro-mammals and birds.
-Above the pebble layer is the so-called ‘deer’ layer, dating to around 18,000 years ago.
-The top layer dates to less than 10,000 years and holds evidence of the first humans on the Island.
-Experts hold that these remains suggest that the Islands were once a land bridge to continental Europe.

-Other remains include those of a prehistoric temple or settlement, Borġ in-Nadur, which dates from the Bronze Age.
+Other remains include those of a prehistoric temple and settlement, Borġ in-Nadur, which dates from the Bronze Age.
 The settlement was fortified with a large stone wall, still visible today.
-These temple ruins are important because they reveal not only a four-apse temple (c.2000 BC), but an authentic, fortified Bronze Age domestic settlement.
+These temple ruins are important because they reveal not only a four-apse temple (c.2000 BC), but a fortified Bronze Age domestic settlement.
 The remains of a large, defensive wall lie nearby, running across the head of a promontory between two valleys leading down to two bays.
 The wall was built facing inland.
 The village would have had the sea to its back.
-This logistic situation leads scholars to believe that the people living in the village were more afraid of being attacked by invaders by land rather than from the sea.
+Scholars believe the people living in the village were more afraid of being attacked by invaders by land rather than from the sea.

-Traces of Bronze Age huts were discovered lying just behind the wall.
-The depth of the deposits was very shallow, covering the remains of the Temple Period.
-Archaeologists have found evidence that shows that the Neolithic population became extinct and the islands were uninhabited.
-Archaeologists think that this could have been due to no agricultural produce, civil warfare, or the Neolithic population being murdered by war-like tribes.
-Archaeologists have uncovered the remains of the three apses (semi-circular rooms) of the temple.
-Beyond the main entrance, there is a wide elliptical area about 25 m long and 15 m wide.
-Only the Trilithon Entrance remains.
-Visits to these sites can be arranged by appointment.

 Birżebbuġa also has cart ruts that lead into the sea and run along the sea floor.
-A Roman villa can be found across the valley from Għar Dalam, at Ta' Kaċċatura.
+Nearby Borġ in-Nadur, in the area of San Ġorġ can be found several Bronze Age silos, many of which have been destroyed.

+Punic-Roman Period

+Malta was colonised by the Phoenicians in the 9th century BC and later formed part of the Carthaginian and Roman empires.
+An agricultural villa can be found across the valley from Għar Dalam, known as Ta' Kaċċatura, which dates to the Punic-Roman period.
+It features a large underground cistern and the complex formed part of an olive oil industry on the island in the Punic-Roman period.

+Hospitaller Period

+Malta was granted to the Order of St. John in 1530 by Charles V and remained on the islands until the French invasion of Malta in 1798.
+The Order built several military structures in Birżebbuġa, including Saint George Redoubt, Ferretti Battery, Pinto Battery and Bengħisa Tower.
+Other buildings from this period include Casa Ippolito (Maltese: Dar ta' Pultu), built in 1664, and St. George's Church.